Poles of finite-dimensional representations of Yangians: Tensor products of fundamental modules

 \section{Tensor products of fundamental modules}

-Let $\g$ be an arbitrary simple Lie algebra, and let $\mathsf{C}_{ij}(\g)$ denote the set of all $s\in \C$ for which $L_{\varpi_j}\otimes L_{\varpi_i}(s)$ fails to be a highest weight module, as in Section \ref{ssec:intro-cyclic} above.
-The goal of this appendix is to prove Proposition \ref{P:cyc-symm}, which asserts that the shifted set $\mathsf{C}_{ij}(\g)+\hbar d_i$ is symmetric in the indices $i$ and $j$.
-We begin with two lemmas pertinent to our proof of this proposition.
+Let $\g$ be an arbitrary simple Lie algebra, and let $\mathsf{d}_{ij}(u)\in \C[u]$ denote the denominator of the normalized $R$-matrix $\mathsf{R}_{L_{\varpi_i},L_{\varpi_j}}(u)\in \End(L_{\varpi_i}\otimes L_{\varpi_j})(u)$, as defined in Sections \ref{ssec:R-matrix} and \ref{ssec:R-fun}.
+The goal of this appendix is to prove Proposition \ref{P:cyc-symm}, which in particular asserts that the denominator $\mathsf{d}_{ij}(u+\hbar d_j)$ is symmetric in the indices $i$ and $j$.
+As indicated in the proof of Proposition \ref{P:fun-denom}, the $U_q(L\g)$-analogue of this result is well-known, having been established in Appendix A of the foundational paper \cite{AK-qAffine} using Conjecture 2 therein, which is now a theorem.
+We begin with three lemmas pertinent to our proof of this proposition.

 For each $i\in \bfI$, define $\nu_i\in \Yhg$ by

 where $R_+$ is the set of positive roots of $\g$ and $x^{\pm}_{\alpha} \in\g_{\pm\alpha}\subset \Yhg$ are chosen so as to have $(x^+_{\alpha},x^-_{\alpha})=1$, as in Section \ref{ssec:delta}. \begin{lem} There is an algebra isomorphism $\vartheta_\hbar:Y_{-\hbar}(\g)\isom \Yhg$ uniquely determined by ${\vartheta_\hbar}|_{\g}=\id_{\g}$ and